DavidHuie/signcryption/README.md

 ### Signcrypted Transport Layer (STL)

-A publically verifiable signcrypted transport layer.
+A transport layer similar to TLS that uses AAL signcryption .